o1-labs/rfcs/0005-snarkyjs-ecdsa-sha.md

 ## SHA3/Keccak

 In order to test the implementation of SHA3 and Keccak in SnarkyJS, we will follow the testing approach we already apply to other gadgets and gates.
 This includes testing the out-of- and in-snark variants using our testing framework, as well as adding a SHA3 and Keccak regression test.
 The regression tests will also include a set of predetermined digests to make sure that the algorithm doesn't unexpectedly change over time (similar to the tests implemented for the OCaml gadget).
+We will include a range of edge cases in the tests (e.g. empty input, zero, etc).

 In addition to that, we should provide a dedicated integration test that handles SHA3/Keccak hashing within a smart contract (proving enabled).
 This will allow us to not only provide developers with an example, but also ensure that SHA3 and Keccak proofs can be generated.